mayant15/mayant15.github.io/README.md

 ## Todo

+- Create a projects page
 - Uncomment the _base.sass include to enable a background
-- The top navbar thing has a extra space after each word that is affecting underlines i.e. "Home " instead of just "Home"
+- *Firefox*:The top navbar thing has a extra space after each word that is affecting underlines i.e. "Home " instead of just "Home"
 - Fix the “ and ” for blockquotes
 - Fix social links under posts
 - Implement syntax highlighting